darkrenaissance/darkfi/doc/src/arch/consensus.md

 ## Ranking

-Block producers create a reward transaction containing a `ECVRF` proof that contributes to ranking logic.
+Block producers create a reward transaction containing a `ECVRF` proof (`VRF`) that contributes to ranking logic.
 The `VRF` is built using the `pallas::Base` of the $(n-1)$-block proposal's nonce, the $(n-2)$-block proposal's hash, and the `pallas::Base` of the block proposal's block height.
 The `VRF`'s purpose is to eliminate long range attacks by predicting a high-ranking future block that we can produce in advance.

 Each block proposal is ranked based on the modulus of the $(n-2)$-block proposal's `VRF` proof (attached to the block producer's reward transaction)